sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel.md

 ## Why do we need a build system?

 Building Sourcegraph is a non-trivial task, as it not only ships a frontend and a backend, but also a variety of third parties and components that makes the building process complicated, not only locally but also in CI.
-Historically, this always have been solved with ad-hoc solutions, such as shell scripts, and caching in various point of the process.
+Historically, this always have been solved with ad-hoc solutions, such as shell scripts, and caching at various point in the process.

-But we're using languages that are not traditionally requiring build systems right?
+But we're using languages that traditionally don't require their own build systems right?
 Go and Typescript have their own ecosystem and solve those problems each with their own way right?
-Yes indeed, but this also means they are never aware of each other and anything linking them requires to be implemented manually, which what we did so far.
-And because the way our app is built, as a monolith, it's not trivial to detect things such as the need to rebuild a given Docker image because a change was made in another package, because there is nothing enforcing this structurally in the codebase.
-So we have to rebuild things, because there is a doubt.
+Yes indeed, but this also means they are never aware of each other and anything linking them requires to be implemented manually, which what we've done so far.
+Because the way our app is built, as a monolith, it's not trivial to detect things such as the need to rebuild a given Docker image because a change was made in another package, because there is nothing enforcing this structurally in the codebase.
+So we have to rebuild things, because there is doubt.

 On top of that, whenever we attempt at building our app, we also need to fetch many third parties from various locations (GitHub releases, NPM, Go packages, ...).
 While most of the time, it's working well, any failure in doing so will result in failed build.
 This may go unnoticed when working locally, but on CI, this can prevent us to build our app for hours at times if we can't fetch the dependency we need, until the problem is resolved upstream.
 This makes us very dependent on the external world.

-In the end, it's not what composes our application that drives us to use a build system, but instead the size it reached after years of development.
-We could solve all these problems individually with custom solutions, that would enable us to deterministically say that we need to build X ebecause Y changed.
+In the end, it's not what composes our application that drives us to use a build system, but instead the size it has reached after years of development.
+We could solve all these problems individually with custom solutions, that would enable us to deterministically say that we need to build X because Y changed.
 But guess what?
 The result would pretty much look like a build system.
 It's a known problem and solutions exists in the wild for us to use.

 Finally, build systems provides additional benefits, especially on the security side.
 Because a build system is by definition aware of every little dependency, we can use that to ensure we react swiftly to CVEs and produce SBOMs for our customers to speed up the upgrade process.